Samarth2190/stringzy/README.md

 - [splitChunks](#splitchunks) - Breaks a string down into chunks of specified length.
 - [numberToText](#numbertotext) - Converts a number to its text representation in specified language
 - [reverseWordsInString](#reversewordsinstring) - Reverses the order of words in a given string
 - [stringPermutations](#stringpermutations) - Generates all unique permutations of a given string.
+- [stringPermutationsGenerator](#stringpermutationsgenerator) - Generator-based permutations API for lazy iteration.
 - [stringCombinations](#stringcombinations) - Generates all unique combinations of a given string.

 ### Validations